 I always believe the best part of a hiking trip is the rewarding view at the top.
 This certainly does not apply to Lake Louise.
 After two hours hiking in the rain, I was disappointed by what our “top” looked like.

 Lake Louise is a glistening emerald and glacier lake surrounded by towering mountain peaks and the majestic Victoria Glacier.
 For decades, it has been known as a popular destination in the Canadian Rockies.
 There are trails for a good half-day hike around Lake Louise.

 After speaking to a few individuals who have made the journey, I went on a day trip to Lake Louise to further understand what makes Lake Louise every Canada Rockies traveler’s destination.

 My morning started with a 40-minute van ride to Lake Louise with other travelers.
-After our van pulled over in front of the Fairmont Chateau Lake Louise next to the lake, my guide handed me my lunch bag and told me she would be back after seven hours.
+After our van pulled over in front of the Fairmont Chateau Lake Louise next to the lake, my driver handed me my lunch bag and told me she would be back after seven hours.
 She pointed out interesting spots and trails for me to check out.
 From there on, it would just be me and Lake Louise.
 She drove away with the remaining travelers to Jasper.

 Hiking Uphill in the Rain